LINBIT/windrbd/README.md

 (like a physical hard disk) and appear as disk in the Windows partition manager (and also in device manager).
-With partition manager a partition table can be created and then paritions (with assigned drive letters) can be created on the disk.
+With partition manager a partition table can be created and then partitions (with assigned drive letters) can be created on the disk.
 The partitions can be formatted with all supported file systems.
 This means that that normally there is be a partition table on the disk (under